Troubleshoot GitLab Duo Workflow

 For permission issues, ensure your operating system user has the necessary Docker permissions.

-Verify Docker’s internet connectivity by executing the command
+Verify that Docker has internet connectivity by executing the command

 docker image pull redhat/ubi8